Quality of Life Issues: Cancer Treatment in the Companion Animal

 Not only is this assessment a good indicator of how your pet feels overall, but it also provides useful medical information.
 In general, animals that score high (i.e., have close to normal behaviors) tend to tolerate treatments well and do better overall than animals who score lower on the scale.

-Keep a “cancer log”
+Keep a “Cancer Log”

 Quality of life means different things to different people.
-For some people, it is their pet's chasing a ball or greeting them at the door.
+For some people, it is their pet chasing a ball or greeting them at the door.
 For others, it is simply knowing that pets are eating and sleeping through relaxing, painless days.
 One of the difficulties in evaluating your pet's quality of life is that it can decline gradually.
-For someone living with a pet, there may be no obvious daily changes, while to someone who only sees your pet every few weeks or months there could be a dramatic change.
+For someone living with a pet, there may be no obvious daily changes, while for someone who only sees your pet every few weeks or months there could be a dramatic change.
 Because of this, we encourage owners to establish and document their own personal "minimum standards" of quality of life for their pet at the start of cancer treatment.
 For example, it might be a pet's lack of interest in eating or going on walks.
 It might be a pet's struggling to breathe or inability to "get comfortable".
 Often, it is a pet's inability to respond to his owners or his struggle to muster even a small gesture of affection.
 Thinking about these issues and discussing them with your family and veterinarian early in the course of therapy can help with difficult decisions later on, such as discontinuing treatment or electing euthanasia.

 When is it the right time to consider euthanasia?

 There comes a point in the treatment of our veterinary cancer patients when we have exhausted all reasonable treatment options, and there is a low probability for quality of life in the future.
-It is important to remember that just because a treatment is technically possible that does not mean that it is the best thing for our pet.
+It is important to remember that just because a treatment is technically possible does not mean that it is the best thing for our pet.
 We are then faced with euthanasia as the last treatment option.
 Just as we have intervened in the pet’s life by providing aggressive medical care in an effort to improve and prolong quality of life, we intervene when these methods are no longer effective so that we do not prolong needless suffering.
 Euthanasia (“putting the animal to sleep”) is available in veterinary care, but should not be taken likely.
 It is important to talk with your veterinarian and, if available, a veterinary social worker, about euthanasia before a crisis occurs.